stronnag/mwptools/README.md

  * POSIX API
  * mspsim requires Posix pseudo-terminals.

-Please see the docs directory for specific development requirements for individual OS.
+Please see the `docs` directory for specific development requirements for individual OS.The `docs` directory also contains a user guide / manual in ODT and PDF formats (`docs/mwptools.{odt,pdf}`).

 mwptools is tested on x86_64, ia32 and ARM devices.